If you overlook the many natural disasters, Hawaii is considered a paradise where you can live off the land year-round.

 Graywater Recycling Laws

 Hawaii has some of the best graywater recycling laws in the United States.
 The government actively promotes it with their Recycled Water Program and has very clear rules about what you can do with recycled water.
-Unlike most other states, Hawaii even lets you irrigate your lawn with laundry water.
+Unlike most states, Hawaii even lets you irrigate your lawn with laundry water.

 Under the law, recycled water is divided into three classes: R-1, R-2, and R-3.
 The R-3 class is for wastewater that only underwent oxidation treatment.
 It can be used for drip or subsurface irrigation for non-edible crops and trees.